David Holston

-David Holston (born January 26, 1986) is an American professional basketball player for JDA Dijon Basket of France's LNB Pro A. He played college basketball at Chicago State University (CSU).
+David Rae Leonard Holston (born January 26, 1986) is an American professional basketball player for JDA Dijon Basket of France's LNB Pro A. He played college basketball at Chicago State University (CSU).
 In 2019, he was named the Most Valuable Player of the French LNB Pro A.

-Early life and family
+Early life, education and family

 David Holston was born in Pontiac, Michigan.
 He attended Avondale High School in nearby Auburn Hills where he led the team to the 2002 Class B state championship.
-During his career at Avondale, he earned all-county and all-state honors and scored over 2,000 career points, but he was not offered a single college basketball scholarship.
+During his career at Avondale, he earned all-county and all-state honors and scored over 2,000 career points, but he was not offered a college basketball scholarship.
+He enrolled at Chicago State University in the autumn 2004.

-College career
+College athletic career

-Holston enrolled at Chicago State University in the fall of 2004 and earned a spot on its men's basketball roster as a walk-on.
+Holston earned a spot on its men's basketball roster as a walk-on.
 At this time, the school was classified as an Independent Division I school, meaning it had no athletic conference affiliation.
 He went on to have a prolific career at CSU but received very little national attention due to a confluence of factors: attending a small Division I school that was not in a conference, Chicago State's historically sub-par performance in men's basketball, and his own diminutive stature.

 During Holston's tenure at CSU between 2005–06 and 2008–09 (he redshirted his true freshman season), he scored a school-record 2,331 points, finished in the top five in points per game nationally for his senior season, led the NCAA in three-point field goals made per game in his final two seasons, and was the first Chicago State player to garner Division I postseason All-American honors, among others.
 Holston finished his collegiate career with averages of 19.6 points, 4.4 assists and 2.1 steals per game, and his 450 career three-pointers were the second-most in NCAA Division I history at the time of his graduation.
 During his senior season in 2008–09, his averages of 25.9 points, 6.4 assists, 3.7 steals and three rebounds per game led CSU to a 19–13 record—its first winning season since the school transitioned to Division I—and he was named the Independent Player of the Year.